Tiehuis/Tiehuis.github.io/_posts/2017-04-22-generic-data-structures-in-c.md

 This now allows us to query the size of the type-independent part of a `qvec` while retaining access to all the members in the same way.

-As an aside, we can define this using less macro-wizadry if we enable the `-fplan9-extensions` option in GCC as documented [here](https://gcc.gnu.org/onlinedocs/gcc/Unnamed-Fields.html).
+As an aside, we can define this using less macro-wizardry if we enable the `-fplan9-extensions` option in GCC as documented [here](https://gcc.gnu.org/onlinedocs/gcc/Unnamed-Fields.html).

 ```c